 Your help could further MMSA’s vision of a brighter STEM future for the State of Maine and the nation.
 Today, I ask you to support MMSA and become a part of the movement to support exciting new ways for our youth to learn about science, technology, engineering, and math.

-Engineering Ambassadors pairs local engineers and other STEM professionals with teachers and their students to bring engaging design challenges to middle and secondary classrooms in the greater Portland area.
+Engineering Ambassadors pairs local engineers and other STEM professionals with teachers and their students to bring engaging design challenges to middle and secondary classrooms in the greater Portland, Maine area.
 The program’s main goal is to help students meet and interact with area engineers, hear their stories and recognize STEM as an exciting, interesting and attainable career pathway.
 We want students to be able to say, “I know an engineer,” describe what engineers do and engage in an engineering activity.

 How does the program work?